Biden’s challenges mount with fallout from chaotic Afghanistan exit

 “What is the plan to get Americans out?”
 House Minority Leader Kevin McCarthy, California Republican, said at a press conference.
 “Never in my lifetime would I ever believe America would have an administration knowingly make a decision to leave Americans behind.”

-House Republicans tried and failed to get Speaker Nancy Pelosi, California Democrat, to allow a vote on a bill that would require the Biden administration to detail how it plans to evacuate the remaining American citizens, account for the military equipment left behind, and bar funding for the Taliban.
+House Republicans tried and failed to get Speaker Nancy Pelosi, California Democrat, to allow a vote on a bill that would require the Biden administration to detail how it plans to evacuate the remaining American citizens, account for the military equipment left behind and bar funding for the Taliban.

-Rep. Michael McCaul, the ranking member on the Foreign Affairs Committee, said it is “sickening” that the Biden administration greenlit an “unconditional surrender” to the Taliban.
+Rep. Michael T. McCaul of Texas, the ranking Republican on the Foreign Affairs Committee, said it was “sickening” that the Biden administration greenlit an “unconditional surrender” to the Taliban.

-“Now they are celebrating their victory over the United States of America,” the Texas Republican said.
+“Now they are celebrating their victory over the United States of America,” Mr. McCaul said.
 “I never thought I’d see this in my life.
 It is embarrassing, it is shameful and it is wrong to our veterans who served so well.”

 Mr. McCaul said Mr. Biden owns the mess after ignoring the advice of his top generals and members of the intelligence community.

-Secretary of State Antony Blinken said this week that over 123,000 were flown out of Afghanistan since the Taliban takeover, including roughly 6,000 American citizens.
+Secretary of State Antony Blinken said this week that over 123,000, including roughly 6,000 American citizens, were flown out of Afghanistan since the Taliban takeover.

-Mr. Blinken told reporters Monday there are less than 200 Americans still in Afghanistan.
+Mr. Blinken told reporters Monday that fewer than 200 Americans were still in Afghanistan.

-Mr. Biden and Democrats are hoping the American public will ultimately agree with his decision.
+Mr. Biden and congressional Democrats are hoping the American public will ultimately agree with his decision.

-Mr. Biden‘s net approval rating has sunk about ten percentage points over the past month, according to FiveThirtyEight’s presidential approval tracker.
+Mr. Biden‘s net approval rating has sunk about 10 percentage points over the past month, according to FiveThirtyEight’s presidential approval tracker.

-The website’s analysts said that Mr. Biden‘s slide started with the uptick in coronavirus cases.
-Even though most voters agreed with winding down the war, they have panned the way the withdrawal was carried out.
+The website’s analysts said Mr. Biden‘s slide started with the uptick in COVID-19 cases.
+Even though most voters agreed with winding down the war, they panned the way the withdrawal was carried out.

-That helps explain why Democrats are eager to shift the focus back onto his domestic agenda, which includes infrastructure, a massive spending push, and his coronavirus mitigation efforts.
+That helps explain why Democrats are eager to shift the focus back to the president’s domestic agenda, which includes infrastructure, a massive spending push and his coronavirus mitigation efforts.

-Republicans, however, say the bungled withdrawal of troops from Afghanistan is among a litany of failed responses from the Biden administration that deserve more oversight from Congress.
+Republicans say the bungled withdrawal of troops from Afghanistan is among many failed responses from the Biden administration that deserve more oversight from Congress.

-Republicans on the Natural Resources Committee on Tuesday said the situation is so dire that Democrats should put the brakes on the president’s proposed $3.5 trillion expansion of America’s social safety net, arguing lawmakers should instead address the nation’s mounting foreign and domestic woes.
+Republicans on the House Natural Resources Committee said Tuesday that the situation is so dire that Democrats should put the brakes on the president’s proposed $3.5 trillion expansion of America’s social safety net.
+They said lawmakers should instead address the nation’s mounting foreign and domestic problems.

-“This week is not the time for the committee’s majority to be advancing partisan wish lists,” the letter said.
+“This week is not the time for the committee’s majority to be advancing partisan wish lists,” the Republicans said in a letter.

 They said thousands of Afghan refugees are arriving daily, hurricanes and wildfires are wreaking havoc, and a “humanitarian, public safety and environmental crisis continue to rage as a result of this administration’s failure to secure our southern border.”

-Republicans are confident the frenetic nature of the Afghanistan withdrawal is boosting their hand ahead of the 2022 midterm elections where Democrats will be defending the House and Senate.
+Republicans are confident that the frenetic nature of the Afghanistan withdrawal is boosting their hand ahead of the 2022 midterm elections, when Democrats will be defending control of the House and Senate.

-“Voters know that Joe Biden and House Democrats’ failures in Afghanistan have made America less safe and they will hold them accountable for that,” said Michael McAdams, spokesman for the National Republican Congressional Committee.
+“Voters know that Joe Biden and House Democrats’ failures in Afghanistan have made America less safe, and they will hold them accountable for that,” said Michael McAdams, a spokesman for the National Republican Congressional Committee.

-Mr. McAdams said the NRCC is experiencing a “tremendous amount of interest from veterans” that want to run for public office and turn the clock back on the “failed policies of House Democrats.”
+Mr. McAdams said the NRCC is experiencing a “tremendous amount of interest from veterans” who want to run for public office and turn the clock back on the “failed policies of House Democrats.”

 The Democratic Congressional Campaign Committee, the campaign arm for House Democrats, did not respond to requests for comment.

-Christoper Preble, a foreign policy analyst at the Atlantic Council, said the political fallout from the end of the war in Afghanistan is messy.
+Christopher Preble, a foreign policy analyst at the Atlantic Council, said the political fallout from the end of the war in Afghanistan is messy.

-“It is predictable that Republicans will use this to score points and if the shoe were on the other foot the Dems would almost certainly do the same thing,” Mr. Preble said.
-“The problem for many of them is that, well, they were on the record, less than a year ago in many cases arguing in favor of withdrawal and now if they change their mind, someone is going to call them on it.”
+“It is predictable that Republicans will use this to score points, and if the shoe were on the other foot, the Dems would almost certainly do the same thing,” Mr. Preble said.
+“The problem for many of them is that, well, they were on the record, less than a year ago in many cases, arguing in favor of withdrawal.
+And now, if they change their mind, someone is going to call them on it.”

-To his chagrin, Mr. Preble said the public doesn’t pay much attention to foreign policy and the Afghanistan issue is far from a slam dunk for the GOP.
+To his chagrin, Mr. Preble said, the public doesn’t pay much attention to foreign policy, and the Afghanistan issue is far from a slam-dunk for Republicans.

-“First, if they try to make it a political issue they are running into the headwinds of public opinion that believe the decision to withdraw was correct, and the second if they try to make the focus on this August, they and any others have to account for the 19 other Augusts that came before it,” he said.
+“First, if they try to make it a political issue, they are running into the headwinds of public opinion that believe the decision to withdraw was correct.
+And second, if they try to make the focus on this August, they and any others have to account for the 19 other Augusts that came before it,” he said.

 Adam Weinstein, a research fellow at the Quincy Institute who served as a Marine in Afghanistan, said the withdrawal will go down as one of the best decisions of the entire war.

-“I think the American people are capable of understanding that the withdrawal was the right decision, but maybe the evacuation didn’t go as planned, and I think the American people understand the dysfunction we saw in this evacuation over the last week is an extension of the dysfunction we saw over the last 20 years,” he said on C-Span.
+“I think the American people are capable of understanding that the withdrawal was the right decision, but maybe the evacuation didn’t go as planned, and I think the American people understand the dysfunction we saw in this evacuation over the last week is an extension of the dysfunction we saw over the last 20 years,” he said on C-SPAN.

 • Alic Harris contributed to this report.